Ula Sickle: Alternative canon for contemporary dance

-In her productions, Ula Sickle is looking for ways to open the canon of contemporary dance, which is strongly influenced by evolutions in Europe and North America.
+In her productions Sickle is looking for ways to open the canon of contemporary dance, which is strongly influenced by evolutions in Europe and North America.
 That prompted her to seek performers who embody another movement history.
 A point of departure is her interest in contemporary popular music and dance, such as found in, among others, the nightclubs of the Congolese capital Kinshasa.
 Contemporary popular music and dance are often claimed to be commercial and standardized, and they would foster the blurring of moral standards and social escapism.
 But because they can cross language barriers, they make cultural exchanges widely possible in a globalized world.
-In the productions Solid Gold (Ula Sickle, Dinozord and Yann Leguay, 2010), Jolie (Ula Sickle, Yann Leguay and Jolie Ngemi, 2011) and Kinshasa Electric (Ula Sickle, Popol Amisi, Daniela Bershan, Jeannot Kumbonyeki and Joel Tenda, 2014), Ula Sickle therefore worked with Congolese performers whose diverse and complex background is far from her own Western dance background.
+In the productions Solid Gold (Sickle, Dinozord and Yann Leguay, 2010), Jolie (Ula Sickle, Yann Leguay and Jolie Ngemi, 2011) and Kinshasa Electric (Sickle, Popol Amisi, Daniela Bershan, Jeannot Kumbonyeki and Joel Tenda, 2014), Ula Sickle therefore worked with Congolese performers whose diverse and complex background is far from her own Western dance background.
 In the productions, she follows the individual history of the dancers and the way in which their movements are culturally and politically colored.
 But Ula Sickle not only works with non-Western dancers to break the canon of contemporary dance, in Extreme Tension (Ula Sickle, Marie De Corte and Yann Leguay, 2012–14) she worked with an older dancer.
 Her interest in globalized pop culture, not only as music but also as a web of references, trends, attitudes and gestures, was also the basis of Extended Play (2016), in which she collaborated again with Daniela Bershan (aka DJ Baba Electronics).

 Dialogue between body and technology

-In Extended Play, Ula Sickle uses a specially designed musical app for IPad (created by French beat boxer and programmer Black Adopo) and wireless microphones, allowing the performers to compose and play the music live.
+In Extended Play, Sickle uses a specially designed musical app for IPad (created by French beat boxer and programmer Black Adopo) and wireless microphones, allowing the performers to compose and play the music live.
 Technology and the relationship between man and device is another common thread through her productions.
 Bodies engage in dialogue with smartphones, amplifiers, microphones or light sources.
-In Prelude (Ula Sickle, Stine Janvin Motland and Yann Leguay, 2014), subtle live sound modeling often makes it unclear whether Stine Janvin Motland, known for her original extensive vocal techniques, sings or that her faint sounds are manipulated digitally.
-In Light Solos (Ula Sickle and Yann Leguay, 2011-2013), stroboscopes play a crucial role.
+In Prelude (Sickle, Stine Janvin Motland and Yann Leguay, 2014), subtle live sound modeling often makes it unclear whether Stine Janvin Motland, known for her original extensive vocal techniques, sings or that her faint sounds are manipulated digitally.
+In Light Solos (Sickle and Yann Leguay, 2011-2013), stroboscopes play a crucial role.
 The flashes of darkness and light follow each other at an extreme pace, so the viewer can never see the dancer in her totality, but only in fragments that already disappear when they appear.
-In this way Ula Sickle examines how the sensory and cognitive experience of reality is mediated by technology.
+In this way Sickle examines how the sensory and cognitive experience of reality is mediated by technology.